centreon/centreon-documentation/versioned_docs/version-23.10/administration/extensions.md

 title: Extensions
 ---

-The extensions can be used to add additional functionalities to Centreon.
+Extensions can be used to add additional features to Centreon.
 It is possible to install extensions using the package manager or using source files (\*.tar.gz).

-There are 3 kinds of extensions:
+There are three types of extension:

 - **Community**, under license GPL v2, developed by the Centreon community,
 - **Core**, under license GPL v2, developed by the Centreon team,